miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 Would you be interested in explaining more about how this pattern evolved?
 I'd be curious to learn more, even if I can't help implement it.

-Me: "Ah, Claude," I say with a sigh, wiping a mock tear from my eye, "it's a long and sad tale.
+**Me**: "Ah, Claude," I say with a sigh, wiping a mock tear from my eye, "it's a long and sad tale.
 Once, I swam in the digital sea of the cloud, frolicking with serverless functions and frolicking with microservices.
 We did the Boogaloo, the JavaScript Hustle, even the Kubernetes Conga!
 But then, the tide turned..."

 I pause dramatically, letting the silence hang in the air.